Raymond Chabot: +13.5% leads and +86% calls from Google Ads

 Step 3: Collect advertising costs from all marketing channels

-Advertising costs are not required to build multi-touch attribution itself but they are required to analyse cross-channel ROAS and CPA metrics in one dashboard.
+Advertising costs are required to analyse cross-channel ROAS and CPA metrics in one dashboard.
 Click & Mortar run digital advertising across three major platforms: Google Ads, Facebook, and Microsoft Ads (Bing).

 SegmentStream platform has turn-key integrations with all these platforms, so this part of the implementation process also did not take more than 5 minutes.
 After all the advertising accounts have been connected, SegmentStream started to import all the information about ad clicks, costs, and impressions on a daily basis into a client’s Google BigQuery data warehouse.